Romanian architecture: Art Deco

-Art Deco was a type of modernism which appeared in France as a style of luxury and modernity, highly associated with the Roaring 20s.
+Art Deco was a type of modernism which appeared in France around 1910, as a style of luxury and modernity, highly associated with the Roaring 20s.
 It was present in Romania during the entire interwar period, creating a "luxurious and exuberant architecture, representative for the capitalist success", according to Ana Maria Zahariade.
 This style was used for administrative buildings, small apartment blocks of a few levels, and urban villas.

 The movement had three phases: early, mature and late.
 The buildings of the 1920s and early 1930s are compositionally and stylistically similar with the Beaux-Arts ones from the 1900s and 1910s, but highly stylized and with a refined geometry.
 Pilasters and other Classical elements are used during this decade, but geometrized, together with simple floral motifs and abstract ornaments.
 An example of early Art Deco is the Central Social Insurance Company Building (now the Asirom Building) on Bulevardul Carol I, Bucharest, by Ion Ionescu, 1930s.
 Mature Art Deco, highly associated with the 1930s, was more modern and exuberant compared to the early form.
 Stepped setbacks are a key feature of this period.
 An example of mature Art Deco is Bulevardul Dacia no. 66, Bucharest, by Jean Monda, 1930s.
 Late Art Deco, from the late 1930s and the 1940s, paves the way for the International Style, but without completely abandoning ornamentation.
 Facades with 90° angle corners and decorated minimally only with simple cornices or each level are key features of this phase.
 However, this doesn't mean that these buildings are banal or dull.
 Materials of bright colours were used inside, especially marble and granite, and the exteriors usually had lightning rods.
 An example of late Art Deco is Piața Sfântul Ștefan no. 1, Bucharest, unknown architect, 1930s.
 At the same time, Streamline Moderne (modernism pachebot) becomes popular in Romania, characterized by rounded corners and overall dynamism.
 An example of Romanian Streamline Moderne is the Moscovici Building (Strada Nicolae Iorga no. 22), Bucharest, by Aurel Focșanu and Emil Vițeanu, 1930s.
 Regardless of phase, Romanian Art Deco architecture is characterized by quality and more or less elegance through simplicity.
 Planned obsolescence is completely absent here.